fgrosse/wal/README.md

 so it does not lose data in case of a crash.
 WALs are used in applications such as database systems to flush all written data to disk before the changes are written to the database.
-In case of a crash, the WAL enables the application to recover lost in-memory changes by reconstructed all required operations from the log.
+In case of a crash, the WAL enables the application to recover lost in-memory changes by reconstructing all required operations from the log.

 ## Example usage